jmmclaug201/jmmclaug201.github.io/_thoughts/biking.md

   - [BikePGH](https://bikepgh.org/), the local cycling organization.

 ### Ride Reports
 Some posts I've written about rides I'm particularly fond of.
-All of the posts has an associated [komoot](https://www.komoot.com/user/2743683532488) activity if you want to see the route in more detail.
+All of the posts have an associated [komoot](https://www.komoot.com/user/2743683532488) activity if you want to see the route in more detail.
 Any <span class="highlighter">highlighted</span> rides are personal favorites of mine.

 I also have a bit of a backlog of rides to write about, so bear with me as I get that done in what will hopefully be a reasonable timeframe.

 <!-- To Make
   Butler-Freeport Ride
-  Tri-State Century ***
-  Orient Point
   Fake Boston Woods
   Atom Smasher
   Great Allegheny Passage ***